-2.5 Voters Roll
+2.5 Voters roll

-- (a) The Returning Officer must compile the voters roll for an election: - (i) before nominations open; and - (ii) at the time nominations close. - (b) The Returning Officer may subsequently amend the voters roll if satisfied it is incorrect, subject to Regulation 10.2.
+- (a) The Returning Officer must compile the voters roll for an election: - (i) before nominations open; and - (ii) at the time nominations close. - (b) The Returning Officer may subsequently amend the voters roll if satisfied it is incorrect.

-2.6 Eligibility to stand and vote
+2.6 Eligibility to stand in elections

-- (a) Only Members are eligible to stand in elections. - (b) Members are not eligible to stand in an election unless, at the time nominations close: - (i) their name appears in the Register of Members as a current Member of GSA; and - (ii) their expected graduation date is at least six months after the date of their nomination. - (c) All graduate students who are enrolled are eligible to vote in elections.

-- (d) Graduate students are not eligible to vote unless their name appears in the voters roll at the commencement of an election. - (e) A Member may stand for more than one position. - (f) Students who are on leave of absence from their course will not be eligible to stand for elections.
+- (a) Only Members are eligible to stand in elections. - (b) Members are not eligible to stand in an election unless, at the time nominations close: - (i) their name appears in the Register of Members as a current Member of GSA; - (ii) their expected graduation date is at least six months after the date of their nomination; and - (iii) they meet any other eligibility requirements for the particular office specified in these Electoral Regulations. - (c) A Member may stand for more than one position. - (d) Students who are on leave of absence from their course will not be eligible to stand for elections.